 In other words, to rewrite the polynomial in this way, you find two factors of your grouping number that add up to the coefficient of and use those to break down the middle term.

 Why rewrite the polynomial in this way?
-Because it sets it up perfectly to factor by grouping.
+Because it sets us up perfectly to factor by grouping.

 Therefore, to finish factoring the polynomial we can factor by grouping.